-You can see that in Listing 7-2, that client is a child of the network module, rather than a sibling.
-More complicated projects can have a lot of modules, and they’ll need to be organized logically in order to keep track of them.
-What “logically” means in your project is up to you and depends on how you and users of your library think about your project’s domain.
-Use the techniques we’ve shown here to create side-by-side modules and nested modules in whatever structure you would like.
+The hierarchy shows that in Listing 7-2, client is a child of the network module rather than a sibling.
+More complicated projects can have many modules, and they’ll need to be organized logically in order to keep track of them.
+What “logically” means in your project is up to you and depends on how you and your library’s users think about your project’s domain.
+Use the techniques shown here to create side-by-side modules and nested modules in whatever structure you would like.

 Moving Modules to Other Files

 Modules form a hierarchical structure, much like another structure in computing that you’re used to: file systems!
-We can use Rust’s module system along with multiple files to split Rust projects up so that not everything lives in src/lib.rs.
-For this example, we will start with the code in Listing 7-3:
+We can use Rust’s module system along with multiple files to split up Rust projects so not everything lives in src/lib.rs or src/main.rs.
+For this example, let’s start with the code in Listing 7-3:

 Filename: src/lib.rs